-Bailey & Co Antique Sterling Silver Centerpiece Bowl, Philadelphia, PA, c.
-1865
+Bailey & Co./ George Sharp Antique Sterling Silver Centerpiece Bowl, Philadelphia, PA, c.
+1860

 Similarly designed cast and applied leaves hang downward from under the bowl.
 The spreading foot is designed with scalloping and a textured border complementary to the bowl.

-George Sharp had been Bailey & Co.'s silver shop foreman until he started his own business in 1861 or 1862, when Bailey discontinued the in-house manufacture of silver.
-Bailey continued to order silver from Sharp and this centerpiece bears the Bailey & Co. retail marks associated with Sharp's independent shop.
-(1)
+George Sharp had been Bailey & Co.'s silver shop foreman until he started his own business in 1862 when Bailey discontinued the in-house manufacture of silver.
+Bailey continued to order silver from Sharp, and this centerpiece bears the Bailey & Co. marks that could have been used in-house or after by Sharp's independent shop.
+(See: https://www.spencermarks.com/blogs/journal/george-sharp-and-bailey-co for details of the sharp/ Bailey chronology.)

 This rare centerpiece measures 11.25 inches in diameter by 8.25 inches high and weighs 44.15 troy ounces.
-It is marked with the 'lion, "S", shield' trademark that Bailey & Co. used on their sterling silver, two other lion passant marks and 'BAILEY & CO CHESTNUT ST PHILA/ 136'.
+It is marked with the 'lion, "S," shield' trademark that Bailey & Co. and Sharp used on their sterling silver, two other lion passant marks, and 'BAILEY & CO CHESTNUT ST PHILA/ 136'.
 It is in excellent antique condition.

 D. Albert Soeffing, "George B. Sharp, A Victim of the Panic of 1873" in Silver Magazine, March/ April 2004, p.
 26.